Rakeshjaina777/Billingo_NestJs_Backend/README.md

 # 🧾 Billingo — Scalable Billing Software Backend

 **Billingo** is a modern and scalable backend for billing systems built with **NestJS**, supporting both **REST** and **GraphQL** APIs.
-It provides a clean architecture, modular codebase, multi-role access, invoicing, analytics, PDF/CSV exports, and background processing using Redis and RabbitMQ.
+It provides a clean architecture, modular codebase, multi-role access, invoicing, analytics, PDF/CSV exports, and background processing using Redis.

 ---